swcarpentry/shell-novice/07-backtick.md

 ~~~

 In this example, the shell generates for us the list of things to loop
-over, using the wildcard mechanism we saw in @@@WHERE.
+over, using the wildcard mechanism we saw in the *Pipes and Filters* topic.
 This results in the
 `cyclo*.pdf` being replaced with `cyclobutane.pdb cyclohexanol.pdb
 cyclopropane.pdb ethylcyclohexane.pdb` before the loop starts.